Dani Kouyaté

-Dani Kouyaté (born June 4, 1961) is a film director and griot from Burkina Faso, which the BBC describes as "Africa's most important film-making country".
+Dani Kouyaté (born June 4, 1961) is a film director and jeli (griot) from Burkina Faso, which the BBC describes as "Africa's most important film-making country".

 Biography

 Kouyaté was born in 1961 in Bobo-Dioulasso.
-He is the son of one of the first Burkinabé actors, Sotigui Kouyaté, and is a member of the Mandeng ethnic group.
-Kouyatés have served as griots for the Keita dynasty since the 13th century.
-The Kouyatés guard customs, and their knowledge is authoritative amongst Mandengs.
+He is the son of one of the first Burkinabé actors, Sotigui Kouyaté, and is a member of the Mandinka ethnic group.
+Kouyatés have served as jelis for the Keita dynasty since the 13th century.
+The Kouyatés guard customs, and their knowledge is authoritative amongst Mandinkas.
 Keitas have to provide amenities to Kouyatés, who in turn should not hesitate to ask for Keita help.
 The word Kouyaté translates as "there is a secret between you and me".

 The junior Kouyaté trained at the Institute Africain d'Education Cinématographique in Burkina Faso's capital of Ouagadougou before travelling to France for five years of study at the Sorbonne where he obtained a Master's degree in Cultural and Social Marketing.
 He also received a degree from the International School of Anthropology in Paris, and an advanced degree in Cinema from the Université de Vincennes à Saint-Denis.
 From 1990 to 1996 Kouyaté toured the United States and Europe as part of "La Voix du Griot" ("Voice of the Griot"), a storytelling theater show founded by his father.
 He began his film career in 1989 with the short film Bilakoro, which was co-directed with Issa Traoré de Brahima.

 In 1992 he was co-founder of the film production company Sahelis Productions with Sékou Traoré and Issa Traoré de Brahima.